albertfares/yt-data-analysis/README.md

 ### Content Network (Video level):
 - Can we construct a meaningful video network from comment behavior and overlapping users, and how does it compare to self-defined categories?
-- Which videos serve as "pathways" connecting different parts of the network?
+- Which videos serve as "bridges" connecting different parts of the network?
 - How do user communities behave inside the video network?
+- Can we simulate a "User Journey" that leverages these bridges to recommend novel content that feels socially relevant rather than random?

 ### Engagement Dynamics (Comments impact on channel) (Additional):
 - To what extent do comment volume and quality correlate with channel stats in subscribers and views?